Session recordings show you the users’ interactions with your product as they happen.

 Userpilot is much more than a session replay tool.

-Session recordings allow in-depth analysis of individual user behavior inside the product – all their clicks, scrolls, or mouse movements.
+Session recordings allow in-depth analysis of real user behavior inside the product – all their clicks, scrolls, or mouse movements.
 Such insights are priceless for removing friction from the user journey and improving product usability or conversion rate optimization.

 If you’d like to learn more about session recordings in Userpilot, book the demo!